 Shipping and transportation industries were also severely impacted during the height of the flooding.

 “Barge traffic on the Missouri and Mississippi rivers was stopped for nearly two months,” the National Weather Service (NWS) said.

 The inability for ships and barges to navigate the waters of these major waterways resulted in an economic loss of $2 million per day, according to the NWS.

-High water also rendered some bridges that spanned across the Mississippi River unusable for weeks, disrupting travel across the region.
-In some cases, this meant taking a detour of over 100 miles just to make it to the other side of a flooded river.
+High water also rendered some bridges across the Mississippi River unusable for weeks, disrupting travel across the region.
+In some cases, this meant taking a detour of over 100 miles to make it to the other side of a flooded river.